 If your OYO building, “Goes Condo,” is converted to condominiums, the value of the unit dramatically increases, and the owner/investor/you make a significant profit.
 That’s great, but that potential isn’t the only reason to invest in an OYO.
 There is the income potential and return that makes it immediately profitable.
 There also the satisfaction of knowing that your money is secured by a physical, “brick and mortar” investment.
 It’s why people invest in real estate.

 Purchasing an Own Your Own to live in would be comparable to purchasing a nice mobile home to live in, if you just want a place to own, one that you hold Title to.
 At the very least, it would accomplish the goal of owning.
 I’m thinking more in terms of an OYO as an investment to earn you an income.

 Even though it costs less than a condo, often the rental income can be nearly the same, therefore the return on your investment can be as good, if not better.
 I’ve made as much as 12% on my monthly CAP (capitalization) rate and 67% ROI (return on investment) when I sold the place.

 In an OYO building, you’re usually not dealing with HOA politics and power, just people who want a low key property with a good return.
 As OYOs are smaller buildings with less amenities, the monthly fees are less.
 They pay for the property management company to maintain the books and keep up the place.

 Remember, Own your Owns aren’t frilly and fabulous.
-There are no pools, tennis courts, hot tubs, gyms, saunas, yoga or Pilates studios, but, you’re not there for that.
-Own Your Owns are protected, prolonged, profitable investment properties that will earn a significant interest on your money.
-You’ll have to find somewhere else and be frilly and fabulous…as if that’s ever a problem.
+There are no pools, tennis courts, hot tubs, gyms, saunas, yoga or Pilates studios, but you’re not there for that.
+Own Your Owns are protected, prolonged, profitable investment properties that will earn you significant interest on your money.
+You’ll have to find somewhere else to be frilly and fabulous…as if that’s ever a problem.